-- Please note that in-person attendance at labs is mandatory and strongly recommended.
+- Please note that in-person attendance at labs is strongly recommended.
 However, if you are unable to attend due to COVID-19 or some other reasons, please let the lab TA know as soon as possible and we will make special arrangements as per lab policies.
-All lab related material will be available on canvas lab page. - Attendance in labs meetings have assigned point weightage towards the final grade.
-In other words, absence from any lab meeting will result in a grade penalty.
+All lab related material will be available on canvas lab page. - Attendance in labs meetings have assigned point weightage towards the final grade as extra credits.
 Contact your lab TA for detail lab policies.